HyperspaceApp/Hyperspace/doc/Standard.md

 Transaction Size
 ----------------

-Consensus rules limit the size of a block, but not the size of a transaction.
+Consensus rules limit the size of a block as well as the size of a transaction.
-Standard rules however limit the size of a single transaction to 32kb.
+Transaction sizes are limited to 64kb.
+Standard rules implemented in the transaction pool, however, limit the size of a single transaction to 32kb.

 A chain of dependent transactions cannot exceed 250kb.